Workplace FOMO & GRC Software

 Maybe you’ve read a piece in a recent magazine or online about the wonders of GRC Vendor X. Or a new employee wants to know why your company isn’t using a software product they had in the past, which is the greatest thing ever!
 Or suppose there is a disgruntled worker down the hall, you know the kind, Mr. Negative who likes to spew unconstructive pessimism.

 “This software is horrible,” he’ll say to anyone close to his desk.
 “And it’s three update versions behind.
 Just horrible.”

 The next thing you know, FOMO is camping out at the water cooler and a few more employees are complaining about their software, too.
 Nobody wants to be ignored or spurned, but unlike Facebook drama, missing out in the workplace can have overwhelmingly bad repercussions.
 But if everyone is on the same playing field and equipped with excellent tools to produce superior output, FOMO doesn’t have a chance.
 Giving everyone the same tools to produce good work makes for a happy environment.

-So, as you peruse Facebook, Twitter, Instagram and the other social media you’re connected to, keep your fear—your FOMO—in check when it comes to Onspring.
+So, as you peruse Facebook, Twitter, Instagram and the other social media you’re connected to, keep your FOMO in check when it comes to Onspring.
 On the go a lot?
-You can easily track your solutions on a phone.
-We’re making sure you’ll never miss a thing when it comes to staying up-to-date with us.
+You can easily access the Onspring platform on a phone or tablet.
+We’re making sure you’ll never miss a thing when it comes to staying up-to-date with your GRC processes.